aedanjames/git_homework/thoughts.md

 ## Shoutout
 * Shoutout to my partner, Rebel!
 She has been working hard and supports me at every opportunity.
 She's the BEST.

-I'm also hungry.
 Today was rough, although I will definitely miss working with Julie once I no longer work at Kaiser.